isomerpages/imh-ac/_research/Upcoming Research/See What's Coming Up!.md

 <p><strong>Systematic Review on Autistic Meltdowns, Shutdowns and Overwhelm</strong>
 </p>
 <p>A research team from IMH is conducting a systematic review to better understand
-autistic meltdowns, shutdowns, and overwhelm and they want to ensure their work reflects real experiences and perspectives.
+autistic meltdowns, shutdowns, and overwhelm, and they want to ensure their work reflects real experiences and perspectives.
 For this, they are looking for 1-2 eligible individuals to join their research team to help with the interpretation and contextualisation of findings.</p>